myNBGcode/PostmanCollections/eQueuing API v1.1/README.md

 }
 ```

-The response contains detals about the ticket:
+The response contains details about the ticket:
 ```
 {
     "payload": {